rgravina/okubo/README.md

 ```

 These words can be studied immediately.
 Answering a word correctly moves it out of the 'untested' stack
 and into your list of 'known' words.
-It also determines the best time to review the word based on previous results.

 ```ruby
 user.right_answer_for!(word)